jjhale/clue/notes.md

 and 10_000 max steps in the clue env.

+## Something wrong about the rewards still
+The environment test is mad about rewards and cumulative rewards not doing something..
+Should dig into it at some point to get the test working again.
+ - [ ] fix the failing test

 ## move maze solving out of policy
 I should simplfiy the environment so that it just has to decide which room to